drhuffman12/example_lucky_app/README.md

 This is an example dockerized Lucky Framework app, initialized as an `full` (not `api` only) app and with default auth set up.

-Next steps: Add your migrations/scaffolds/tests/etc, as desired.

 TODO:
-- [ ] Unpend the 3 pend'ed tests and fix them (db conn issues).
+- [ ] Unpend/resolve the 3 pend'ed tests (db conn issues).

+Next steps:
+* Create a new repo.
+* Copy the contents of this repo (without the `.git` folder) to your new repo
+* Add your migrations/scaffolds/tests/etc, as desired.

 ---
 ## Build the container image and launch it